elatella/deep-prepyto-paper/manuscript.md

 #### Estimating Global Threshold

-Whereas in the tomograms, vesicle's membrance are darker from inside and background, in order to binarize the obtained probability mask, we search through some thresholds (from 0.8 to 1.0) and select the one that minimizes average of  luminance of all marginal voxels.(srounnd of vesicles)
+Whereas in the tomograms, vesicle's membrance is darker than inside of vesicles and background, in order to binarize the obtained probability mask, we search through some thresholds (from 0.8 to 1.0) and select the one that minimizes average of  luminance of all marginal voxels.(srounnd of vesicles)
 `\_add image from odt??*`{.green}

 #### Adaptive Localized Threshold